mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +<Tooltip>
   ```

+### TouchRipple

+`@mui/material/ButtonBase/TouchRipple` is now considered private and has therefore been removed from the `ThemeOptions` object.
+Customization can still be done via the `ButtonBase.TouchRippleProps` property.

 ### Typography

 - Remove the `srOnly` variant.
 You can use the `visuallyHidden` utility in conjunction with the `sx` prop instead.